NIIF/simplesamlphp-module-aa/README.md

 This module provides back-end SAML Attribute Authority functionality.

 ## Install module
-You can install the module via composer:
+You can install the module with composer, insert the next row into the composer.json:

     "require": {
         ...